Christmas in a Minute: Easy Ribbon Trees

 And also?
 Mommy needs a manicure.

-Attach to the bottom of the cone.
+Attach each loop to the bottom of the cone.
 Repeat all the way around.
 I did the first row all in white, then a random alternating pattern of white and gold– 2/3 of the tree is white grosgrain ribbon, and 1/3 is gold.
 I promise I didn’t actually calculate that, I just know my spool of white ribbon was 18 feet long and the gold was 9 feet long.
 HEY!
 I DID MATH! {double check my numbers, I stink at math}.

 Then continue in circles around the tree, moving higher.

+As for the trim wrapped trees, for those I raided my box of trim.
 Grabbed a few favorites, including sequined trim, a fuzzy gray trim, and a thick candy-cane looking trim.

 My daughter told me she loves the pink ones but the gray was was yucky.
 I kinda like the gray one, it reminds me of a muppet.